Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 #8 – Hive Review — Best User-Friendly Project Management Tool

-Hive is branded as an all-in-one productivity platform.
-For those of you who are just getting your feet wet with the agile management methodology, Hive is a simple solution to consider.
+Hive is an all-in-one productivity platform.
+So if you’re just getting your feet wet with the agile management method Hive is a simple, yet powerful, solution to consider.

-Some project management tools on the market can be a bit confusing, especially for users who are new to the concept.
+Some project management tools are a bit confusing, especially for users who are new to the concept.
 But Hive is easy for everyone in your project team to use, including managers.

 - Gantt charts